UCSD-E4E/PyHa/README.md

 All files in the `microfaune_package` directory are from the [microfaune repository](https://github.com/microfaune/microfaune), and their associated documentation can be found there.

 ## Examples
-*These examples were created on a Windows 10 machine*
+*These examples were created on a Windows 10 machine.
+Results may vary between different OS distributions.*